 Citrix XenApp 7.x on Windows Server 2012 or 2012 R2 – Setting File Type or Application Associations

-In versions of Windows prior to Windows 8/Server 2012, I always used a Group Policy Preference (GPP) to set File Type Associations.
+In versions of Windows before Windows 8/Server 2012, I always used a Group Policy Preference (GPP) to set File Type Associations.
 However, for the applications published on Server 2012+, the GPP never set any associations.
-As in most cases when I am stumped, I turned to super smart young squirt Jarian Gibson.
+As in most cases, when I am stumped, I turned to super-smart young squirt Jarian Gibson.
 Jarian told me he had just solved this for one of his customers in the previous week or so.

 I found these parts of the article interesting: